miguelriosoliveira/my-setup/vscode.md

     /*
     EDITOR
     */
-    // Controls the font size in pixels.
-    "editor.fontSize": 12,
     // Render vertical rulers after a certain number of monospace characters.
 Use multiple values for multiple rulers.
 No rulers are drawn if array is empty
     "editor.rulers": [
         120